 Why isn't Cantaloupe ice cream a mainstream thing already?
-The reaction from people when I mention it has been of excitement.
-When people hear Cantaloupe ice cream, their ears and eyes perk up with excitement.
+The reaction from people when I mention it is pure excitement.
+Their ears and eyes light up with interest.

-Two methods to making Cantaloupe ice cream.
-One method is done using a blender, then frozen.
-The second method uses the classic French technique, called cream Anglaise.
+There are two distinct methods for making Cantaloupe ice cream.
+One method involves using a blender and freezing the mixture.
+The second method utilizes the classic French technique called Crème Anglaise.

-The recipe takes about 15 minutes to make, then 3 to 4 hours in the freezer to become ice cream.
+The recipe takes about 15 minutes, then 3 to 4 hours in the freezer to become ice cream.

 ⬇️ Table of Contents